sunpy/sunpy/doc/source/guide/plotting.rst

     smap.peek(draw_limb=True)

-This creates a plot window with all axes defined, a plot title, and the image of the map data all defined by the contents of the map.
-As this is command makes use of show(), in non-interactive mode the plot window blocks and must be closed before doing anything else.
+This creates a plot window with all axes defined, a plot title, and the image of the map data defined by the contents of the map.
+As this command makes use of show(), in non-interactive mode the plot window blocks and must be closed before doing anything else.
 This is meant as a quick way to visualize the contents of a sunpy object you've created.